tomcritchlow/tomcritchlow.github.io/_posts/2017-04-21-context-collapse.md

 When viewed through this lens almost all branded content is nothing more than transient cheap bad marketing.

-## How do you combat Context Collapse?
+## So how do you escape Context Collapse?

 I take all of my new media innovation advice from dead authors, so here's John Steinbeck: